polymode/polymode/docs/defining-polymodes.md

 ```

 `define-hostmode` is a macro which, in this case, simply defines an object
-`poly-markdown-hostmode` of class `pm-host-chunkmode`.
+`poly-markdown-hostmode` of class `pm-hostmode`.
 Keyword arguments are
 slots, of which the most important being `:mode` naming the emacs' major-mode
 which should be installed in host chunks.